wso2/docs-ob-toolkit-uk/en/docs/learn/strong-customer-authentication.md

 !!!note
     In SCA, it is mandatory to use at least two of the authentication factors mentioned above.

-You can enforce Consumer Authentication for the WSO2 Open Banking solution with the use of authentication mechanisms supported in
-WSO2 Identity Server.
+You can enforce SCA for the WSO2 Open Banking solution with the use of authentication mechanisms supported in WSO2 Identity Server.
 For more information:

 - By default, WSO2 Identity Server supports basic authentication and SMS OTP authentication.
 See [The Default Authenticator](https://is.docs.wso2.com/en/latest/learn/writing-a-new-oauth-client-authenticator/#the-default-authenticator).